-HID Global is mainly known for providing proximity cards and door readers; however, recently it moved into cloud and mobile space providing credentials built for smartphone using the SEOS platform by Assa Abloy.
+HID Global is mainly known for providing proximity cards and door readers; however, recently it moved into cloud and mobile space providing credentials built for smartphones using the SEOS platform by Assa Abloy.

 If you are looking to benchmark or compare HID to some of the alternatives, here is an analysis:

 HID is only part of a physical security system—it provides the user-facing card credential and wall proximity reader.
 The actual access control system and management is typically provided by a different provider as well as the mobile credentials.
 HID collaborates with another Assa Abloy company called SEOS to provide its mobile credentials.
-The main issue when buying HID is the complex scenario of requiring different vendors in order to make the system work.
+The main issue when buying HID is the need to negotiate with different vendors in order to make the system work.

 IT and door system licenses are charged per managed access point, i.e. per door.
 In HID mobile's case, there is a charge for every user on the system.
 Even beyond that, there is a charge for every newly downloaded credential, so if a user switches to a new phone or deletes the app then the company has to pay for another license.

-Since neither of the smartphone credentials or readers are connected to a cloud service, they have to be locally hosted in order to be synchronized with the cloud.
-This means that although the service looks likes it mobile and cloud-based, a local Windows server is required.
+In an HID system, since neither the smartphone credentials or readers are connected to a cloud service, they have to be locally hosted in order to be synchronized with the cloud.
+This means that although the service looks likes it is mobile and cloud-based, a local Windows server is required.

-To gain a better understanding of access control and how it works you can download the 20-page Access Control Guide as a PDF here.
+To gain a better understanding of access control and how it works you can download our Access Control Guide as a PDF here.

 Beyond the general points mentioned above, on a more detailed level here are the main features of HID mobile and HID global solutions: